AnthroHydro/botell.ai/README.md

 # Botell.ai

+Model weights can be found [here](https://github.com/AnthroHydro/costiabottles/releases/download/v1.0.0/bottle_weights.pt).
+Ensure they are placed in the same directory as `bottledetector.py`.
 See the [wiki](https://github.com/AnthroHydro/costiabottles/wiki) for more detailed installation instructions.

 # Command Line